ThomasSilloway/ai-templates/README.md

 The tool will:
 1. Find the latest feature folder in the `ai-specs` directory
-2. Determine the commit range for analysis
+2. Determine the commit range for analysis (starting from the "First pass" commit or a manually specified commit)
 3. Generate diff files in the `generated/git_changes` directory of the feature folder
 4. These diffs can then be analyzed to update the best practices document